Miami woman says peeping Tom caught on surveillance video has trespassed 3 times in 2 months

 “This morning, he like unlocked this [metal gate],” she said.

-Galiano said she is not sure what his intentions are, but she’s concerned for her safety.
+Galiano said she is not sure what his intentions are, but she’s concerned for her safety and those around her.

+“Yea I’m by a school so this isn’t just my building or me and my neighbors that are dealing with this.
+I’m sure this is someone who’s like potentially going into a child’s room, going into a young ladies’ room it just a issue for the whole community,’ she said.

-“It’s sust surprising to see him in my backyard, looking through my window, twice,” she said.
+“It’s just surprising to see him in my backyard, looking through my window, twice,” she said.
 “I don’t know if I’m being targeted.”

 City of Miami Police said they are aware of a suspicious man in the neighborhood.
 They advise area residents to contact them if they see him trespassing or looking into their homes.